 Astilbe is an outstanding shade perennial with tons of charm from its lacy foliage to its fuzzy flower heads.
 Astilbes are planted from roots that sprout out of eyes, much like a potato.
-Because they grow from these root structures, it is easy to divide and propagate these plants.
+Since they grow from these root structures, it is easy to divide and propagate these plants.
 Division is the fastest of the astilbe propagation methods and will result in plants the following season.
-You can try growing seeds, but dividing astilbe is a more stable and a faster method for producing plants.
+You can try growing seeds, but dividing astilbe is a more stable and faster method for producing plants.
 Knowing how to propagate astilbe is easy and adds more of these enchanting plants to your garden.

 How to Propagate Astilbe with Seed

 Most plants start out as a seed but due to many variables, the results may not be true to the parent plant.
-Also, plants that are derived from rhizomes, corms or bulbs need many seasons to mature fully and produce flowers.
+Also, plants that are derived from rhizomes, corms, or bulbs need many seasons to mature fully and produce flowers.
 This is why most gardeners choose to start such plants from purchased bulbs or rhizomes.
 Such starts cut the time in half or more for mature plants.

 Astilbe seed is available or you can save your own.
 This is one of the less reliable astilbe propagation methods and the size and vigor of the resulting plants may not match that of the parent.
 Still, if you have free seeds, start them indoors in flats and see what the outcome will be.
-After all danger of frost has passed, transplant the seedlings to a protected, partially shady area of the garden in well amended soil that is loose, nutrient rich and well draining.
+After all danger of frost has passed, transplant the seedlings to a protected, partially shady area of the garden in well-amended soil that is loose, nutrient-rich, and well-draining.

 Dividing Astilbe Plants

 Mark the area in the garden for spring division so you can find the exact location of the rhizomes.
-Dig around the edges of the astilbe plant to prevent damaging the rhizomes for a better chance at getting healthy new rhizomes.
+Dig around the edges of the astilbe plant to prevent damaging the rhizomes for a better chance of getting healthy new rhizomes.
 Gently unearth the rhizomes and pull them away from the main body of the root structure.
 Choose healthy, undamaged rhizomes.